isomerpages/moh-vaccinegov/pages/faq.md

 minimum protection?</label>
 						<div class="tab-content">
 							<p>
-								Persons who are eligible for their third booster dose will be invited from about five months after completing their second dose.<br><br>
+								Persons aged 5 years and above who are eligible for their third booster dose will be invited from about five months after completing their second dose.<br><br>
 								Parents/guardians of individuals aged 5 to 17 years will receive an SMS notification when their child/ward is eligible, to provide consent and book their child/ward’s booster vaccination appointment.<br><br>
 								Eligible individuals aged 18 years and above will receive an SMS with a personalised link to book an appointment at <a href="https://appointment.vaccine.gov.sg">https://appointment.vaccine.gov.sg</a>.<br><br>
-								Alternatively, all individuals aged 12 years and above who are eligible for their third dose of COVID-19 vaccination may walk in without prior appointment, everyday of the week, before 6.30pm:<br>
+								From 4 January 2023, all individuals aged who are eligible for their third dose of COVID-19 vaccination may walk in without prior appointment, everyday of the week.<br>
-								<span>• Individuals <strong> aged 12 to 17 years </strong> may walk in to any Joint Testing and Vaccination Centre (JTVC) offering the Pfizer-BioNTech/Comirnaty vaccine.
-These individuals will be required to bring a duly completed and signed hard or electronic copy of the parental consent form, which can be downloaded <a href="https://www.go.gov.sg/parcf/">here</a>.</span><br>
+								<span>• Children <strong> aged 5 to 11 years </strong> may walk in with their parents/guardians to any Vaccination Centre (VC) before 5.30pm, or any Joint Testing and Vaccination Centre (JTVC) offering the Pfizer-BioNTech/Comirnaty vaccine for children aged 5 to 11 years before 6.30pm.<br>
+								<span>• Individuals <strong> aged 12 to 17 years </strong> may walk in to any JTVC offering the bivalent Pfizer-BioNTech/Comirnaty vaccine before 6.30pm. <br>
-								<span>• Individuals <strong> aged 18 years and above </strong> may walk into any JTVC.</span><br>
+								<span>• Individuals <strong> aged 18 years and above </strong> may walk into any JTVC to receive either the bivalent Pfizer-BioNTech/Comirnaty vaccine or the bivalent Moderna/Spikevax vaccine before 6.30pm.</span><br>
-								<span>• If you are <strong> 60 years old and above</strong>, you may walk into any JTVC or participating Public Health Preparedness Clinics (PHPCs).</span> <br><br>
+								<span>• Seniors <strong> aged 80 years old and above</strong>, you may walk into any Polyclinic.</span> <br><br>
-								Individuals mentioned above may also receive their vaccination at Polyclinics and PHPCs.
-Vaccinations at Polyclinics will only be offered on appointment basis, with the exception of seniors aged 80 years and above who may walk in for their vaccination.
+								Individuals aged 5 to 17 years will be required to bring a duly completed and signed hard or electronic copy of the parental consent form, which can be downloaded <a href="go.gov.sg/parcf">here</a>.
+Parents/guardians must accompany their child/ward if he/she is aged 12 years and below.
+Children aged 13 years and above need not be accompanied.<br><br>
 								Individuals who wish to receive their vaccination at participating PHPCs are strongly encouraged to make an appointment with the PHPC to avoid long waiting times.<br><br>
 									</p>
 							</div>
 					</div>